Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Final Thoughts

-We’d also like to point out that if you’re ever in doubt about what not to feed your cat, your veterinarian would be a good resource to obtain such information.
+We’d also like to point out that if you’re ever in doubt about what not to feed your cat, your veterinarian is a good resource to obtain such information.
 When in doubt, run a new food past your vet before feeding anything other than your cat’s normal diet.

 Featured Image Credit: Michelle Lee Photography, Shutterstock